EXCLUSIVE-Leaked U.S. intel document claims Serbia agreed to arm Ukraine

 Reuters could not independently confirm the authenticity of the shipment documentation posted on Telegram.

-Since the war began in February last year, Vucic has tried to balance close ties with Moscow with Serbia's goal of joining the European Union.
+Vucic has long tried to balance close ties with Moscow with Serbia's goal of joining the European Union.

-Although Belgrade has repeatedly condemned Russia's invasion of Ukraine in the United Nations and other international forums, Serbia remains the only holdout among Europe's 44 countries in imposing sanctions on Moscow.
+Although Belgrade has repeatedly condemned Russia's invasion of Ukraine in the United Nations and other international forums, Serbia remains one of the only holdouts among European countries in imposing sanctions on Moscow.

+Serbia recognizes Ukraine in its entirety, including areas occupied by Russia since 2014, while Kyiv refuses to recognise independence of Kosovo, Serbia’s predominantly Albanian former province.

 (Reporting by Jonathan Landay; Editing by Don Durfee and Suzanne Goldenberg)